dassaev/BPM_SolarVillage/README.md

 ProcessId| This value can't be changed, unless we change the full id of the "New Permit Process" in SolarPermitApp. | SolarPermitApp.new-order-permitting
-SalesUserId| The user id of the Kie-Server user who has "sales" role associated. | salesUser ExecutiveUserId| The user id of the Kie-Server user who has "executive" role associated. | executiveUser ProcessInstanceId| The process instance id of current process, this value will be updaed by the Groovy script. |0 TaskInstanceId| The task instance id of HOA Approval human task in current process, this value will be updaed by the Groovy script. |0
+SalesUserId| The user id of the Kie-Server user who has "sales" role associated. | salesUser ExecutiveUserId| The user id of the Kie-Server user who has "executive" role associated. | executiveUser ProcessInstanceId| The process instance id of current process, this value will be updaed by the Groovy script in "Start New Application Script" step. |0
+TaskInstanceId| The task instance id of HOA Approval human task in current process, this value will be updaed by the Groovy script in "Get Task Summary List Script" step. |0

 > **Note**: update the "SalesUserId" and "ExecutiveUserId" property values if you have different user ids for "sales" and "executive" role.